Policy Brief

 The Carbon Neutral Strategy, agreed in February 2020, set out the context for the strategy and five guiding principles to Jersey’s approach to carbon neutrality -

-1 A strategic focus on all emissions
+- A strategic focus on all emissions.

 1. Jersey’s net-zero emissions pathway.
-It is stated that this will, in line with the commitments made under the Paris agreement, –
+It is stated that, in line with the commitments made under the Paris agreement, this will –

 - At a minimum reduce emissions by 68% compared to the 1990 baseline by 2030, and reduce them to 78% from baseline by 2035.